firstdraft/ai-chat/README.md

 - File paths: Pass a string with a path to a local image file.
 - File-like objects: Pass an object that responds to `read` (like `File.open("image.jpg")` or a Rails uploaded file).

-You can send multiple images, and place them between bits of text, in a single user message:
+You can send multiple images, and place them between bits of text, in a single complex user message:

 ```ruby
 z = AI::Chat.new